LiveStockInformation/PublicApiDocumentation/README.md

 # PublicApiDocumentation
-This repository contains api defnitions and summary documentation for the Liverstock Information Systems Public APIs
+This repository contains api defnitions and summary documentation for the Livestock Information Systems Public APIs